Risk Management 101: The 1% Rule That Saves Portfolios

 Stop-Loss Orders: Your Safety Net

 A stop-loss order automatically sells your position if price drops to a certain level.
 It's your insurance policy against catastrophic losses.
+Learning how to use a stop-loss order to protect your investments is one of the simplest, highest-impact habits a new investor can build.

 ✓ When to Use Stop-Loss